 - You’ve checked the weather forecast for your big day and want to remind all of your guests to dress according to the weather.

 - You discover your hotel blocks are quickly running out and want to send a reminder to your guests to secure a room ASAP.

 - You want to kindly remind your guests to refrain from bringing gifts to the wedding.

 Use Joy to Send General or Reminder Messages to Your Guests

 To edit and send a general and reminder email, first navigate to the Guest List from your admin dashboard.

-Then, click on Send Invites & Messages in the upper-right corner where you’ll see the four pre-built email templates you can send to your guests: Invitation E-Card, Save the Date E-Card, Reminder Email, and a General Message Email.
+Then, click on Send in the upper-right corner where you’ll see the five pre-built email templates you can send to your guests: Invitation eCard, Save the Date eCard, Custom eCard, Reminder Email, and a General Message Email.
 For our purposes here, you will either select Reminder Email or General Message Email depending on which you want to send.

-You’ll then be brought to a pop-up email screen.
+You’ll then be brought to an edit screen.
 This is where you can make the General Message or Reminder Email your own.